modin-project/modin/docs/usage_guide/optimization_guide/index.rst

   print(f"10 times of .abs(): {timeit.timeit(lambda: df.abs(), number=10)}s.")
   # Possible output: 0.24s.

-Do not iterate over Modin DataFrame
+Avoid iterating over Modin DataFrame
 """""""""""""""""""""""""""""""""""

 Use ``df.apply()`` or other aggregation methods when possible instead of iterating over a frame.
-For-loops don't scale and force to collect all the distributed data to the driver.
+For-loops don't scale and forces the distributed data to be collected back at the driver.

 Copy-pastable example, showing how replacing a for-loop to the equivalent ``.apply()`` may improve performance: